lee741/Portfolio-lee/README.md

 # My Portfolio Website

 Welcome to my personal portfolio!

-This project showcases my skills, experience, and the work I have done.
+This project showcases my skills and experience.

 ## Table of Contents